Bradypus variegatus¶

 Click Add from project to register every loaded raster at once.
 The

-✓ All 9 rasters share grid (CRS: EPSG:4326, resolution: 0.5 × 0.5) —
+✓ All 9 rasters share grid (CRS: EPSG:4326, resolution: 0.5 × 0.5),

-exactly what you expect from the bundled dataset.
+exactly what you expect from the bundled dataset:

-Model setup¶
+3. Model setup¶

 Switch to ② Parameters.
 For this tour we accept every default — each default is the literature-recommended value, and accepting them lets us inspect what those choices produce:

-- Regularization multiplier: 1.0 (Phillips & Dudík 2008 recommendation)
+- Regularization multiplier: 1.0 (Phillips & Dudík 2008 recommendation).

-- Spatial CV: Geographic K-Fold, 5 folds, fixed seed = 0 (Roberts et al. 2017 default)
+- Spatial evaluation: Geographic K-Fold (Anderson 2023), 5 folds, grid 50,000 m, buffer 50,000 m, fixed random seed = 42 (Roberts et al. 2017 default).

-- Jackknife variable importance: enabled
+- Jackknife variable importance: enabled.

 - Output files:

-Running training and cross-validation¶
+4. Running training and cross-validation¶

 Click ▶ Run Maxent.
 The ③ Training tab takes over and finishes in about 30 seconds: